 Confirmed Presenters/Speakers APT 2018

 Emily and Don Saliers explore how music is related to social justice and the cries of the human heart.
-They write: “One of us is a singer-songwriter playing in bars and rock concerts, the other is a church musician.
+One of us is a singer-songwriter playing in bars and rock concerts, the other is a church musician.
 We are asking how music shapes and expresses human engagement with issues of justice and peace.
 What makes music a powerful force for social change?
 How is singing together a spiritual practice?
-This session will involve the assembly singing as well.”
+This session will involve the assembly singing as well.